ArturPavel/youtube_html/README.md

-# youtube copy
+# YouTube UI Project
-A short project to learn html and css by reacreating the base browser desing
+A short project to learn HTML and CSS by recreating the base browser design